 Hiring a professional for pest control service does not mean you can just simply call for service, then sit back and wait.
 Effective elimination requires a partnership between the professional pest control operators (PCOs) and the homeowner, with both taking action to get the pests out–and them keep out.

-While the preparation required of homeowner is fairly standard, most PCOs will provide you with a list of specific prep steps to be completed prior to their visit.
+While the preparation required of the homeowner is fairly standard, most PCOs will provide you with a list of specific prep steps to be completed prior to their visit.
 Because a lack of preparation could make a treatment unsafe or cause reinfestation of the entire home or building, many PCOs will not treat areas that are not prepared to their specifications.

 If anyone in the home has special allergy problems, is pregnant, or is under the age of one, the PCO should be informed prior to service.
 All people and pets should stay out of the area being serviced for as long as specified by the PCO.

 Pets can get fleas from outside or from being around other animals that have fleas.
 Whether you purchase flea control products for your own use or you choose to work with a pest control company, it is crucial that the home, pet(s), and yard (as applicable) are all treated at the same time.
 A few of the standard preparation steps recommended prior to extermination include:

 - Washing all pet bedding in hot water or destroying it